 Protecting your head when riding your bike is of paramount importance, but spending a heap of money on a high-end, durable, well-designed helmet is no good if you do not maintain and properly clean it – and this includes the straps.

-Your helmet can quickly become grimy and dirty due to dead skin, sweat, body fats, and mineral deposits.
+Your helmet can quickly become grimy and dirty due to dead body skin, sweat, body fats, and mineral deposits and may be ruined without proper care.

-Read on to find out how to properly clean your bike helmet straps so you can be safe and hygienic while pedaling around.
+Read on to find out how to correctly clean helmet straps so you can be safe and hygienic while pedaling around.

 Your bike helmet will absorb a lot of your body oils and sweat over time, especially if you are regularly using your helmet, and this will permeate the foam, liner, and straps, which will cause an odor which can be very unpleasant and can be very unhygienic.

-The thing that damages your helmet most, though, is when you do not properly maintain and clean your helmet and its various components, especially the straps.
+The thing that damages bike helmets most, though, is when you do not properly maintain and keep your helmet clean and its three distinct components, especially the bike helmet straps.

 It is not so much the dirt and grime that causes damage but rather cleaning your helmet with abrasive cloths and strong solvents.
 This is why it is important to know how to clean your bike helmet straps correctly.